dafer45/TBTK/doc/Manual.md

 For example, the continuous Schrödinger equation in a central potential with three continuous spatial coordinates does after some analytic manipulations become a problem with two discrete indices corresponding to the spherical harmonics, and one remaining continuous variable.
 Moreover, if not handled analytically, any remaining continuous variable eventually has to be discretized.

-Given that the restriction to discrete indices does not imply any severe limitation to the types of problems that can be addressed, a remaining challange is to allow for problems with arbitrary index complexity to be modeled and solved.
+Given that the restriction to discrete indices does not imply any severe limitation to the types of problems that can be addressed, a remaining challenge is to allow for problems with arbitrary index complexity to be modeled and solved.
 TBTK solves this through a flexible and efficient index system, which combined with a sophisticated storage structure for the Hamiltonian allows for essentially arbitrary index structures to be handled without significant performance penalties compared to highly optimized single purpose code.
 In fact, TBTK is explicitly designed to allow solution algorithms to internally use whatever data structures that are best suited for the problem at hand to optimize the calculation, without affecting the format on which the model is specified or properties are extracted.